 The number of directors' meetings held, including meetings held by telephone and by circulation of resolutions, and the number of those meetings attended by each of the directors of the Company, while a director, during the financial year are as follows:

-No. of meetings held whilst director No. of meetings attended
+No. of Meetings Held No. of Meetings

+Whilst Director Attended

 Thomas J. Mann 10 10

 Gary L. Lewis 10 10

 Keith Cadell 9 9

-Dr Mal L Eutick 3 3
+Dr Mal Eutick 3 3

-Peter E. Roberts 8 8
+Peter E Roberts 8 8